pitt500/how-to-become-an-ios-developer/QuickGuide.md

 # Quick guide for newcomers in iOS
 If you have experience programming before (mobile experience not required but recommended), you could use the following resources to jump in the iOS world.
-These sources are listed below to cover the most important topics to know in iOS.
+These sources are listed below to cover the most important topics you should know in iOS.

 ## 100 Days of Swift
 One of the greatest iniciatives to start with Swift/iOS is brought you by Paul Hudson, creator of [HackingWithSwift](https://www.hackingwithswift.com/) project.
 It's very simple, just go to [100 days of Swift](https://www.hackingwithswift.com/100) page, and follow the rules, that is basically spend 1 hours **daily** learning something about Swift.